 IBS vs. IBD: How to Tell the Difference

-I write about the low-FODMAP diet because it's well validated for IBS, but FODMAPs are a symptom-management tool, not a treatment for inflammation.
+The low-FODMAP diet is well validated for IBS, but FODMAPs are a symptom-management tool, not a treatment for inflammation.
 If you have IBD, diet tweaks alone are not enough.
-You need a gastroenterologist, you need the right imaging and labs, and in most cases you need medication to keep the disease from damaging your gut over time.
+A gastroenterologist, the right imaging and labs, and in most cases medication are what keep the disease from damaging the gut over time.

-Here is how to tell the two apart, what the red flags actually look like, and where the low-FODMAP diet fits in if you do end up with an IBD diagnosis.
+This post covers how to tell the two apart, what the red flags look like, and where the low-FODMAP diet fits in when an IBD diagnosis is already in place.

 The one-line difference

-• IBS (irritable bowel syndrome) is a functional disorder.
-There is no structural disease explaining the symptoms, but the gut doesn't behave normally.
+- IBS (irritable bowel syndrome) is a functional disorder.
+No structural disease explains the symptoms, but the gut doesn't behave normally.
 Pain, bloating, altered stools, gut-brain feedback loops, visceral hypersensitivity.

 One disease changes how the gut feels.
 The other damages the gut itself.